 Best-known for babycare and Band-Aids, Johnson & Johnson has long been one of the world's biggest healthcare manufacturers, and got even bigger in 2006 with the purchase of the consumer health division of Pfizer.
-In fact, consumer products had until then been the group's smallest segment.
-The largest chunk of group revenues still comes from pharmaceuticals, including blockbusters such as Remicade, Procrit and Risperdal, and medical devices.
-The group flavours a highly decentralised structure with a broad portfolio of almost 200 separately branded subsidiary businesses, operating as McNeil, Janssen, Depuy and Ethicon among many others.
-Key brands under the group's umbrella include Tylenol, Neutrogena, Aveeno and Ortho contraceptives, as well as medical devices, surgical products and Acuevue contact lenses.
-Despite its size, Johnson & Johnson has endured tough trading in recent years, especially in the US, as a result of a series of manufacturing problems and product recalls that have tainted the reputations of several of its best-known consumer brands.
+Yet despite that deal, consumer products are still the group's smallest segment (see separate profile).
+The largest chunk of group revenues comes from pharmaceuticals - including blockbusters such as Remicade, Stelara and Invega - and medical devices.
+The group flavours a highly decentralised structure with a broad portfolio of almost separately branded subsidiary businesses, operating as Janssen Pharmaceuticals, Depuy and Ethicon among many others, rather than under the Johnson & Johnson banner.
+Despite its size and standing, Johnson & Johnson has endured difficult trading in recent years, especially in the US, as a result of a series of manufacturing problems and product recalls that tainted the reputations of several of its best-known consumer healthcare brands.

 Subscribers may access the following website links: